April 5-6, 2019 in Raleigh NC

 About the Symposium

-In the spring of 2019, NC Space Grant will host the inaugural Student Space Symposium that will feature: plenary talks featuring participants from the space community (NASA, commercial space, aviation, military, etc.); student oral and poster presentations; a showcase of student design projects; an industry exhibit/career fair; and a team project “rodeo” demonstration from NC Space Grant supported teams and clubs, as well as NASA and industry partners.
+In the spring of 2019, NC Space Grant will host the inaugural Space Symposium.
+The 2019 Symposium will be student-focused in order to feature the work NC Space Grant award recipients, as well as other K-12, community college, and higher education students from around the state whose studies are in relevant STEM fields.
+The symposium will feature: plenary talks featuring participants from the space community (NASA, commercial space, aviation, etc.); student oral and poster presentations; a showcase of student design and team projects; an industry exhibit/career fair; and a “rodeo” demonstration from NC Space Grant-supported teams and clubs, as well as NASA and industry partners.

 Registration information coming soon.